Advertisement

 the womb.

-the inside or interior of anything: the belly of a ship.
+the inside or interior of anything.

-a protuberant or bulging surface of anything: the belly of a flask.
+a protuberant or bulging surface of anything.

-Anatomy. the fleshy part of a muscle.
+Anatomy., the fleshy part of a muscle.

 the front, inner, or under surface or part, as distinguished from the back.